Russia's RT faces seven investigations in Britain over broadcasts since Skripal case

 “Since the events in Salisbury, we have observed a significant increase in the number of programs on the RT service that warrant investigation as potential breaches of the Ofcom Broadcasting Code,” Ofcom said.

-Russia has warned that every British media outlet will be kicked out if Britain shuts down RT, a channel launched in 2005 and financed by the Russian state to project what it says is a Russian viewpoint on major global events.
+Russia has warned that every British media outlet, such as the British Broadcasting Corporation, will be kicked out if Britain shuts down RT, a channel launched in 2005 and financed by the Russian state to project what it says is a Russian viewpoint on major global events.

+“Clouds are gathering over the BBC,” Russian Foreign Ministry spokeswoman Maria Zakharova told Interfax news agency after the Ofcom investigations were announced.
+A spokesman for the BBC declined to comment.

 Ofcom is investigating seven RT programs for breaching impartiality on both the Skripal affair and events in Syria.